jekabsGritans/mt_fcgformer/README.md

         - simple augmentations like adding noise, done at training time
         - theory-based augmentations to expand dataset at time of versioned dataset generation

+- [ ] SYNC CLEARLY WITH TEAM FOR DATASET CREATION PATTERNS

 - [ ] single class for loading those datasets for train/test
     - probably means that they should be stored in a standardized format like csv